Advanced c interview questions and answers

 = 5+10*2 = 25.

-Note: We are assuming default pointer is near.
-Actually it depends upon memory model.
+Note: We are assuming the default pointer is near.
+However, the actual default pointer type depends on the memory model in use.

 Hide